erickvladd/erickvladd/README.md

 ## About Me

-I'm a **Computer Systems Engineering** student with a passion for full-stack development and modern technologies.
-Currently working as a **Frontend Developer** at Arancel - Qbit, where I create dynamic and responsive user interfaces while managing comprehensive application deployments.
+**Computer Systems Engineering** student (6th semester, ESCOM IPN) with hands-on experience in web development and digital content management.
+Focused on backend development, artificial intelligence, and cybersecurity.
+Detail-oriented and proactive, with a track record of personal and academic projects.
+Advanced English (CENLEX IPN).

 ## Tech Stack